What is a workload?

-High-performance computing (HPC) workloads, frequently related to analytical workloads, perform significant computational work and, typically, demand a large amount of processor (CPU) and storage resources to accomplish demanding computational tasks within a limited timeframe, even in real time.
+- High-performance computing (HPC).
+These are frequently related to analytical workloads and perform significant computational work.
+This means HPC workloads typically demand large amounts of processing power and storage resources to accomplish demanding computational tasks within a limited timeframe, even in real time.

-Database workloads have evolved as a unique workload type, because almost every enterprise application relies on an underlying database as a dependency or a service within the enterprise infrastructure.
-Database workloads are extensively tuned and optimized to maximize the search performance for other applications that depend on the database -- if the database performs poorly, that causes a bottleneck that reduces the performance of applications using the database.
+- Database.
+These workloads have evolved as a unique workload type, because almost every enterprise application relies on an underlying database as a dependency or service within the enterprise infrastructure.
+Database workloads are extensively tuned and optimized to maximize the search performance for other applications that depend on the database.
+If the database performs poorly, that causes a bottleneck and reduces the performance of applications using the database.

-The emergence of cloud computing over the last decade has also driven the development of more workload types including software as a service (SaaS), microservices-based applications and serverless computing.
+The emergence of cloud computing over the last decade has also driven the development of more workload types including software as a service, microservices-based applications and serverless computing.

 Choosing where to run workloads: Cloud vs. on premises

-Traditionally, workloads are deployed in the enterprise data center, which contains all of the server, storage, network, services and other infrastructure required to operate the workload.
-The business owns the data center facility and computing resources and fully controls the provisioning, optimization, and maintenance of those resources.
-The enterprise establishes policies and practices for the data center and workload deployment in order to meet prevailing business goals and regulatory obligations.
+Traditionally, workloads are deployed in the enterprise data center, which contains all the server, storage, network, services and other infrastructure required to operate the workload.
+The business owns the data center facility and computing resources and fully controls the provisioning, optimization and maintenance of those resources.
+The enterprise establishes policies and practices for the data center and workload deployment to meet business goals and regulatory obligations.

-With the rise of the internet, cloud computing is now a viable alternative for many on-premises workload deployments.
-Public cloud computing is essentially computing as a utility (on-demand), allowing organizations to utilize a provider's computing resources and services to deploy workloads to remote data center facilities in locations around the world, yet pay for only those resources and services that are actually consumed over a given timeframe -- typically, per month.
-The cloud provider employs complex software-defined technologies to allow users to provision and use its resources and services to architect suitable infrastructures for each workload in the cloud.
+With the rise of the internet, cloud computing has become a viable alternative to on-premises workload deployments.
+Public cloud computing is essentially computing as an on-demand utility.
+An organization uses a provider's computing resources and services to deploy workloads to remote data center facilities in locations around the world, yet pays for only those resources and services it actually consumes over a given timeframe -- typically, per month.
+The cloud provider deploys complex software-defined technologies that let users provision and use its resources and services to architect suitable infrastructures for each workload on the cloud platform.

 The challenge for any business is deciding just where to deploy a given workload.
-Today, most general-purpose workloads can operate successfully in the public cloud, and, increasingly, applications are designed and developed to run natively and solely in a public cloud.
+Most general-purpose workloads can operate successfully in the public cloud, and applications are increasingly designed and developed to run solely in a public cloud.

-Technologically, the most demanding workloads may struggle in the public cloud.
+However, the most demanding workloads might struggle in the public cloud.
 Some workloads require high-performance network storage or depend on internet throughput.
-For example, database clusters that need high throughput and low latency may be unsuited to the cloud -- and the cloud provider may offer high-performance database services as an alternative.
-Applications that rely on low latency or are not designed for distributed computing infrastructures are usually kept on premises.
+For example, database clusters that need high throughput and low latency might be unsuited to the cloud; the cloud provider might offer high-performance database services as an alternative.
+Applications that rely on low latency or aren't designed for distributed computing infrastructures are usually kept on premises.

-Technical issues aside, a business may decide to keep workloads on premises for business continuance or regulatory reasons.
-Cloud clients have little actual insight into the underlying hardware and other infrastructure that hosts the workloads and data.
-That can be problematic for businesses obligated to meet data security and other regulatory requirements such as clear auditing and proof of data residency.
-Keeping those sensitive workloads in the local data center allows the business to control its own infrastructure and implement the necessary auditing and controls.
+Technical issues aside, a business can decide to keep workloads on premises for business continuity or regulatory reasons.
+Cloud clients have little insight into the underlying hardware and other infrastructure that hosts the workloads and data.
+That can be a problem for businesses that must meet data security and other regulatory requirements, such as auditing and proof of data residency.
+By keeping those sensitive workloads in the local data center, a business can control its own infrastructure and implement the necessary auditing and controls.

-Cloud providers are also independent businesses that serve their own business interests and may not be able to meet an enterprise's specific uptime or resilience expectations for a workload.
-Outages happen and may last for hours -- even days -- adversely affecting client businesses and their customer base.
+Cloud providers are also independent businesses that serve their own business interests and might not be able to meet an enterprise's specific uptime and resilience expectations for a workload.
+Outages happen and can last for hours and even days, adversely affecting a client's business and customer base.
 Consequently, organizations often opt to keep critical workloads in the local data center where dedicated IT staff can maintain them.

 Some organizations implement a hybrid cloud strategy that mixes on-premises, private cloud and public cloud services.
 This provides flexibility to run workloads and manage data where it makes the most sense, for reasons ranging from costs to security to governance and compliance.
-This presents tradeoffs -- for example, an organization may keep sensitive data and workloads in its own data center to preserve more direct control over them, but it also takes on more security responsibilities for them.
+This presents tradeoffs: for example, an organization might keep sensitive data and workloads in its own data center to preserve direct control over them, but it also then takes on more security responsibilities for them.

 Benefits and drawbacks of running cloud workloads

-Businesses deploy workloads to the public cloud to utilize an array of potential benefits that include:
+Businesses deploy workloads to the public cloud for an array of potential benefits including the following:

 - Scalability.
 Public cloud providers support a massive number of resources.
 Users can easily scale up and scale down workloads as needed to handle almost any demand.

 - Performance.
-Businesses can deploy workloads to one or more public cloud global regions to optimize workload performance (lower latency) for important customer areas that might be too remote for an on-premises workload.
+Businesses can deploy workloads to one or more public cloud global regions to optimize workload performance and lower latency for important customer areas that might be too remote for an on-premises workload.

 - Data residency.
-Businesses may be subject to varied data protection and data residency regulations in different countries around the world.
-Using a public cloud with a global data center footprint can allow a business to maintain a workload and its data within the geopolitical area subject to such regulations.
+Businesses might be subject to varied data protection and data residency regulations in different countries around the world.
+Using a public cloud with a global data center footprint lets a business maintain a workload, its data and data processing operations within the geopolitical area subject to the same set of regulations.

 There are also serious risks involved with public cloud computing that every cloud user should consider: